yugabyte/yugabyte-db/docs/content/latest/develop/learn/date-and-time.md

 The final example above illustrates the difficulty that can occur with dates.
 The system is expecting a 'DMY' value but your source is of format 'MDY', therefore YugaByte will not know how to convert it in ambiguous cases, therefore be explicit as shown.

-## Getting dirty - into the logs we go...
+## Getting dirty - into the logs we go

 {{< note title="Note" >}}
 This is for those more interested in getting into some of the more finer points of control.